 Amazingly, the following year he went on to achieve what was dubbed “the most astonishing victory in Tour de France history,”1 overtaking rival Laurent Fignon in the final stage against all odds and reaching the fastest average speed ever ridden in the Tour.
 LeMond is believed to have said at the time that he couldn’t have done so without custom cycling orthotics2.
 He went on to win again the following year, making him one of just seven cyclists to have won the Tour de France three or more times.

 When it comes to the dramatic benefits that cycling orthotics can bring, LeMond’s case is not unique.
 Many amateur and pro cyclists rely on them to keep pain to a minimum and enhance their performance.
 Even if you only cycle 10 minutes to and from work each day, doing so incorrectly can cause unnecessary wear and tear, leading to pain, discomfort and, potentially, degeneration of the joints.
 Good quality cycling orthotics can increase stability, enabling you to continue with the activities you enjoy for many more years to come.

-Technology in Motion provides sports injury treatment and quality orthotic solutions for cycling pains caused by biomechanical defects, degenerative diseases, tears to ligaments and cartilage, and more.
-From orthopaedic shoes to custom cycling orthotics, they can help you find the right solution to suit your lifestyle.
-Call them on 0330 100 1800 or go to old.technologyinmotion.com
+At Technology in Motion, we provide sports injury treatment and quality orthotic solutions for cycling pains caused by biomechanical defects, degenerative diseases, tears to ligaments and cartilage, and more.

 - Wilcockson, John (1989).
 LeMond’s dramatic Tour comeback.
 In VeloNews Editors.
 Bicycle Racing in the Modern Era: 25 Years of Velonews.
 Boulder, CO: VeloPress. p.
 81